HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 ### Metrics to Assess Computational Hardness

-There are two different metrics to rate the difficulty of a computational task: time complexity and space complexity.
+There are two different metrics to rate the difficulty of a computational task: *time complexity* and *space complexity*.

 Time complexity refers to how many additional computations result from an increase in the input to a function.
 With infeasible time complexity, slight increases in input size will result in an exponential increase in time for the computation to finish.